galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 >
 {: .question}

+> <comment-title>A Leiden group is a label, not a cell type</comment-title>
+>
+> A **Leiden group** is simply the set of cells given the same Leiden label.
+It becomes a candidate cell population only when its ranked genes, its position in the tissue and its {QC} profile all point the same way.
+>
+{: .comment}

 # Marker genes

 Ranked genes show which genes separate each group from all the remaining cells.
-We use the Wilcoxon rank-sum test with Benjamini-Hochberg correction, the combination used to refine annotations in the STHELAR Xenium resource ({% cite Gaudin2026STHELAR %}).
+We use the Wilcoxon rank-sum test with Benjamini-Hochberg correction.

 > <hands-on-title>Rank the marker genes</hands-on-title>
 >